Shivanand6342/Lapify---Website/README.md

   * Professionnal
   * Creator
   * Gaming
+- For Database, Data Dictionary PDF is there.
 - Buy Now feature is disabled because I have been using RazorPay API, so you can add your own id's API.

 ## **What I learned**